djomo-moungoue/PowerShellScripting/README.md

 # PowerShell Scripting
-Use PoweShell scripts:
+Use PoweShell scripts to streamline workflows by:
-- to automate repetitive/administrative tasks
+- automating repetitive/administrative activities
-- to configure systems
-- to build, test and deploy applications.
+- automating the build, test and deployment of your applications
+- automating the configuration of your on-premise servers/systems
+- automating the configuration of your Azure Cloud Platform
+- automating the configuration of your Google Cloud Platform
+- automating the configuration of your AWS Cloud Platform

 ## PowerShell Environment Setting